Carbon County will be the hotspot for some of Wyoming’s most interesting games in Week 1.

 +++

-Which game jumps out to you as a potential conference championship game in the making?
+What things will you be looking for in Wyoming’s first full week of games?
 Leave a comment here, or hit me up on the Facebook page or on Twitter.

 If you like what you see here, consider a page sponsorship